Jumio/mobile-sdk-ios/README.md

 # Release notes

-Applies to all products.
-SDK version: 2.10.0
+Applies to Netverify.
+Fastfill, Document Verification an BAM Checkout is unchanged.
+SDK version: 2.10.1

-__This version contains a security fix.
-We advice to update to this version immediately, latest until May 1, 2018.__

 #### Changes
-* Added an additional network security layer
-* Changed handling of frameworks to use a single artifact instead of two
-* Moved podspec file to public Specs repository on Github

-#### Fixes
-* Fixed a minor security issue
-* Various UI fixes for iPhone X
-* Miscellaneous bugfixes
-* Stability improvements
+* Adapted handling for legal masking in Netherlands

+__Version 2.10.0 and above contain a security fix.
+We advice to update immediately, latest until May 1, 2018.__

 # Basic Setup